 Son Thomas Henry Hower (1918-1984) was born on May 6, 1918, and was confirmed in the family's church, St. Mark's Lutheran Church of New Stanton.
 He graduated from the Palmer School of Chiropractic, and underwent additional post-graduate education at St. Vincent College and Lincoln Chiropratic College.
 He entered into practice with his uncle, Dr. D.K.
 Hunker and they were partners for 10 years, until 1947.
 He was married twice, first to Maxine Eberly ( ? - ? ), on Dec.
 7, 1938, in a ceremony held at the church parsonage.
 They had two sons, Dr. Thomas A. Hower and Dr. Robert D. Hower.
 The family resided at 320 South Main Street in Greensburg.
 In addition to his practice as a chiropractor, Thomas was an active member of the Masons, Rotary Club of Greensburg, Elks and Greensburg Country Club, and served as the team physician for the local high school athletic teams.
 He also was involved with the Greensburg Chamber of Commerce, was president and treasurer of the Westmoreland County Chiropractice Association, and was a member of the Pennsylvania Association of Drugless Physicians and International Chiropractors Association.
 In 1961, when the book The Greater Greensburg Profile was published, Thomas was pictured, as was his building in Greensburg, with profiles about him and the practice were printed in the volume.
 Later, on Jan.
 9, 1982, Thomas married Evelyn Elizabeth (Wolfe) George (1915-2001), widow of Alva W. George, and she brought two adult children from a previous marriage -- A. Robert George and Barry L. George.
 Said the Greensburg Tribune-Review, Evelyn "was a member of Christ United Methodist Church, Youngwood, and retired from Joe Workman's Dept. Store, Irwin.
 She was a member of the Senior Serenaders of the McKenna Center, and member and former officer of the Degree of Honor, Irwin Chapter."
 Thomas passed away in 1984, at the age of 66.
 Evelyn outlived him by 17 years.
 She died in Latrobe Hospital at the age of 86 on Dec.
 9, 2001.
 Following a funeral at Christ United Methodist Church in Youngwood, her remains were interred in Union Cemetery in Greensburg.

 Son Eugene Kemp Hower (1919-1966) was born on March 31, 1919 in New Stanton.
 At the age of seven, in 1926, he was baptized by Rev. J.O.
 Glenn of the St. Mark's Church.
 At age 16, in July 1935, he joined the church by confession of faith.
 During World War II, he served as a tech sergeant with the 501st AAA Gun Battalion.
 On Oct.
 5, 1947, at the age of 28, Eugene was wedded to Adeline E. Bassani (May 3, 1914-2000), daughter of Carl and Louise Bassani of Greensburg.
-The Howers did not reproduce.
+The Howers bore one known son, William Kemp Hower.
 They dwelled in the outskirts of Greensburg, where he was employed as an assembler.
 They were members of the First Reformed United Church of Christ of Greensburg, and she belonged to the Order of Eastern Star.
 Burdened with hardening of the arteries and a buildup of uric acid in his bloodstream, Eugene died in Westmoreland Hospital in Greensburg at the age of 46 on Feb.
 9, 1966.
 Burial was in Westmoreland County Memorial Park.
 Adeline lived for another 34 years after her husband's passing and remained in Greensburg.
+She endured a horrific series of events in 1983 when her son attempted suicide, was hospitalized in a local mental health institution, only to kill himself while on a supervised outing.
+She filed a complaint against the state Department of Public Welfare, and in 1988 received a settlement totaling $175,000 in damages.
+The amount was to be paid via a 12-year annuity, meaning the amount she received eachyear was $56,000, or $206.000 in all.
 She died in Westmoreland Regional Hospital at the age of 86 on Nov.
 18, 2000.

 Daughter Dorothy Fern Hower (1922-1986) was born on April 18, 1922.
 She was baptized at age four by Rev. J.O.
 Glenn of the St. Mark's Church.
 When she was 18 years of age, she married Jacob Davidson Derr (1914-1998), son of John Lewis and Della (Errett) Derr of West Newton.
 The ceremony was held at her home on April 4, 1941.
 They produced three children -- Robert Derr, David Derr and Dorothy "Dotty" Cook.
 The Derrs resided in Madison, Westmoreland County, and were farmers.
 Jacob also was a school bus driver for the Yough School District and a truck driver for Matlack Trucking Company of Adamsburg.
 He also was a member of the Madison Downtown United Methodist Church, Sewickley Grange No. 1897, and Teamsters Local No. 30 of Jeannette.
 Dorothy died in January 1986, when she was 63.
 Jacob passed away at the age of 84 on July 12, 1998, at Westmoreland Regional Hospital.
 Burial was in Madison Union Cemetery, following funeral services led by Rev. William Rautner.
 An obituary was printed in the Greensburg Tribune-Review.